andrestoga/IntroRoboticsFinalProject/README.md

 Inside this service, it will find init and goal cell based on init and goal pose.
 Then use the corresponding vertices to get a path from Dijkstra.
 Then find corresponding centers of those vertices on the path.
 Then push those centers to a nav_msgs/Path then return it.

+### Andres Torres Garcia (Q5)
+I solved question 5 using a server and a client for the navigation.
+When the server navigation is up and running it won't receive any request for going to a particular waypoint until the robot get localized.
+The robot will turn in place to get localized.
+Once the robot is localized, the client will send the first waypoint of the path to follow to the goal.
+If it succed it will send the next waypoint and so on until the last waypoint, which is the goal, is sent.
+If for a particular reason there is an obstacle thorugh the path, the robot will try a number of times to reach the goal.
+If it fails it will move to the next goal and so on.
+If for a particular reason the robot gets lost during the navigation it will replan again.